neumantm/gitPruneBranches/README.md

 Then you can use it with `git pruneBranches`.

-When include it in another flake (e.g. your nixos configuration) it is advisable to reuse the nixpgs flake you are already using:
+When include it in another flake (e.g. your nixos configuration) it is advisable to reuse the nixpkgs flake you are already using:

 ```nix
 {